- Open Source CEO by Bill Kerr

 JB, Lexy & slime.

-The two 15-year old, snotty nosed, pre-pubescents were totally unawares that their friendship they were forming would one day take them through college, a blitzscaling mega-unicorn and ultimately working together at Sidebar.
+The two 15-year-old, snotty-nosed, pre-pubescents were totally unawares that the friendship they were forming would one day take them through college, a blitzscaling mega-unicorn, and ultimately working together at Sidebar.
 "I've known Lexi for about 20 years...
-We've always just stayed close talking about big ideas and problems that impact a lot of people,” Jeremy ‘JB’ Barton said reflecting back.
+We've always just stayed close, talking about big ideas and problems that impact a lot of people,” Jeremy ‘JB’ Barton said, reflecting.
 “I recruited Lexy to Facebook actually.
 He joined because of me.”

 *Lexy and JB corrected me at the very last minute—they were 19, it was 2005, and it was Lake Tahoe Camp.

-Once you actually start to navigate your way around Sidebar, you do begin to notice a couple of themes: firstly everyone loves working together, and secondly, everybody is from Facebook.
+Once you start to navigate your way around Sidebar, you do begin to notice a couple of themes: firstly, everyone loves working together, and secondly, everybody is from Facebook.

 Facebook was the best education anyone could ask for on how to get things done.
 They literally installed sensor lights in every office so we could save a couple of seconds thousands of times a day.

-Not only had this team worked together before, they had worked at one of the most impressive organisations in the 4 billion year history of planet earth.
+Not only had this team worked together before, but they had also worked at one of the most impressive organisations in the four-billion-year history of planet Earth.
 "We learned so many different things from Facebook.
 Understand, identify, execute.
 Moving fast.
-The speed, and efficiency of things.
+The speed and efficiency of things.
 That is what was important.”
 I actually spoke at length with Lexy about how he thinks about speed.
-He told me that “we never go to bed on problems.”
+He told me that “We never go to bed on problems.”
 What he meant was that they never go to bed with decisions hanging over their heads.
-They have a meeting, decide, make progress.
-A clear principle taken from the team who moved fast, and broke things.
+They have a meeting, decide, and make progress.
+A clear principle taken from the team that moved fast and broke things.

 I joined Sidebar because as human beings we just spend so much of our lives working.
 When you make a positive impact on somebody's career, you can just make a huge impact on their life overall.

 One person who was critical to the success of Sidebar in the earliest days was Samantha Bergeron.
-Samantha started originally as a consultant to Sidebar but shortly after came on to be a member of the founding team shortly after.
+Samantha started initially as a consultant to Sidebar, but shortly after came on to be a member of the founding team.
 Samantha was in charge of behavioural research.
-“At the beginning, I was focused on the basics—who is sidebar right for, why will they join, what do we need to provide for them, how do we win.”
+“At the beginning, I was focused on the basics: who is Sidebar right for, why will they join, what do we need to provide for them, how do we win.”

 So the early team was set.
 An eclectic but talented mix of characters from in and around Lexy’s orbit.
-The thing that stood out most though, was the bond this group had together.
+What stood out most, though, was the bond this group had together.
 "I always wanted to work with people where you kind of fell over because you were so excited to see them every day,” Lexy told me on one of our calls.

 Behavioural research & ‘Project Sunshine’